samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ## Securing your React App

 Your application has reached a state where it has almost everything it needs for prime time.
 There are just a few features missing.
 For example, right now, your users have no means of creating questions nor answering them through your app.
-Another example is that there is no way to log in into your application.
+Another example is that there is no way to log into your application.
 Besides that, the questions and answers do not provide information about their authors.

 In this section, you will learn how to implement all these features with ease.
 You will start by subscribing to [Auth0](https://auth0.com) to help you with the authentication feature, then you will secure your backend and, to wrap things up, you will secure your React app and refactor the `Question` component so that authenticated users can answer questions.